arenaxr/arena-docs/ismar-contest.md

 ## Introduction

-We propose using the [Augmented Reality Edge Network Architecture (ARENA)](arenaxr.org) to support an hybrid conference experience.
+We propose using the [Augmented Reality Edge Network Architecture (ARENA)](https://arenaxr.org) to support a hybrid conference experience.
 ARENA is a platform based on web technologies that simplifies the creation of collaborative mixed reality for standard Web Browsers.
 See more details about the ARENA by browsing the menu items on the left.

 ## Hybrid Conference Experience

 We plan to host the conference experience in our lab.
-Some example images of the VR view of the lab bellow.
+Some example images of the VR view of the lab below.
 ![](../../assets/img/ismar-contest/cic-annex.jpg)
 ![](../../assets/img/ismar-contest/cic-annex-1.jpg)